 Railway Stocks Overview

-Is CNR or CP a better buy today?
+CNR vs CP – Which is the better buy today?

 Both companies are solid now after being managed by Hunter Harrison (RIP).
 Given the drop in stock prices, it’s an opportunity got to get in.
 Canadian Pacific was behind for a while but the management team has taken control back.
 If you prefer stability, I would suggest Canadian National Railway as they have been more consistent and that’s why it scores higher due to consistency over 10 years.
 On the other hand, CP has a lower P/E and a lower dividend payout ratio giving it higher potential growth.
 Overall, CNR covers more ground across North America through its railway but CP is present in all the major stations in Canada.